Riverscapes/RiverscapesXML/docs/Symbology/webRAVERasters.md

 After a discussion from @joewheaton we decided to simplify the work necessary to bring our QML files from QRave into the web so we can have symbolized rasters in WebRAVE. @lauren-herbine and @shelbysawyer this might apply to you at some point

+The raster `.txt` format we are using is based on the `r.colors` spec and we use it when we run [gdalDem](https://gdal.org/programs/gdaldem.html) to "bake-in" the symbology.
+The spec for this file is compatible with both [`r.colors`](https://grass.osgeo.org/grass82/manuals/r.colors.html) and ESRI HDR color table files (.clr).

 So how do we convert our QML raster symbolization to color ramps for the web?
 It depends on the type of symbology you're using

 ## File naming